tinyunit/tinyunit/README.md

 ## TinyUnit

 TinyUnit is a minimal unit testing framework for C/C++ self-contained in a single header file and a single source file.
-Bigger than tinyunit, but at some aspect, more usefull.
+Bigger than minunit, but in other aspect, less boilerplate code when running tests.

-It provides a way to define and configure test suites and a few handy assertion types.
+It provides a way to define tests, test suites and a few handy assertion types.
 It reports the summary of the number of tests run, number of assertions and time elapsed.

 Note that this project is based on: